This recipe is based on Chocolate Chunk Cookies by J. Kenji López-Alt.

 |280g||Dark Brown Sugar|

-- While the browned butter is chilling, whisk together the flour, baking soda, and salt in a bowl.
+- Whisk together the flour, baking soda, and salt in a bowl.

-- Add sugar, eggs and vanilla extract to the mixer.
-Whisk on medium-high speed until it forms thick ribbons when you pull the whisk out.
+- Put the sugar, eggs and vanilla extract in the mixer with the whisk and whisk on medium-high speed until it forms thick ribbons when you pull the whisk out.
 This should take about 5 minutes, but might take a little longer.
 If you don’t get thick ribbons, keep whisking.

-- Add the flour mixture to the mixer and mix on low speed about 10 seconds or until just combined.
-If you overdo this, you’ll have tough cookies.
+- Add the flour/salt/baking soda mixture to the mixer and mix on low speed about 10 seconds or until just combined.

-- Add the chocolate and mix on low for a few (5-10) seconds to combine.
+- Add the chocolate chunks and mix on low for a few seconds to combine.

-- Place two racks in oven: one just above the middle of the oven and the other just below the middle of the oven.
-Preheat oven at 325°F (convection, if you have it).
-Make sure there’s enough space between the racks for a baking sheet and air circulation.
+- Preheat oven at 325°F (convection, if you have it).
+Make sure there’s enough space between the oven racks for good air circulation.

-- Line both baking sheets with parchment paper.
+- Line the baking sheets with parchment paper.

 - When you’re ready to bake the next batch, use a cool cookie sheet.
 A hot or warm cookie sheet makes the dough melt before baking and will give you poor results.

 - Buy bars of really good chocolate, not chips or morsels.
-The chips are coated with something to make them not clump in the bag and aren’t great chocolate.
-If you’re going to all this trouble, you want really good chocolate and the kind of chunks you can get only by breaking up whole bars.
+The chips are coated with something to make them not clump in the bag and don’t work well.
+HErshey’s Special Dark chocolate works well.
+It’s not too sweet or too bitter.